dbzix/EasyStow/README.md

 # EasyStow  - dotfiles made simple!

-**EasyStow** is a set of custom `bash` commands built over the [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) to make [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) management pleasant.
+**EasyStow** is a set of custom `bash` commands built over the [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) to make [dotfiles](https://dotfiles.github.io/) management pleasant.
 > **Note**: `GNU stow` operates on [packages](https://www.gnu.org/software/stow/manual/stow.html#Terminology) - minimal working units that represent collections of files and directories to back up.

 ## Why?

-Some time ago, I started using *GNU Stow* to manage my *[dotfiles](https://dotfiles.github.io/)*.
-After I've played with it for some time, I realized that the workflow it proposes is just not too comfortable.
-Why is that?
+When you manage dotfiles with pure `GNU Stow`, you have to retain multiple command line options in your head.

-By default, *GNU Stow* implies that the [stow directory](https://www.gnu.org/software/stow/manual/stow.html#Terminology) is your current directory, and your [target directory](https://www.gnu.org/software/stow/manual/stow.html#Terminology) is just its parent.
-In this case, you don't have to specify additional options to execute the `stow` command - everything is fine by default.
+By default, `GNU Stow` implies that the [stow directory](https://www.gnu.org/software/stow/manual/stow.html#Terminology) is your current directory, and your [target directory](https://www.gnu.org/software/stow/manual/stow.html#Terminology) is just its parent.
+If this is your case, you don't have to specify additional options to execute the `stow` command - everything is fine by default.

-But if your storage structure differs a bit, then things become complicated.
-You have to specify paths to your *stow directory* and to your *target directory* (depending on your current location).
-And you need to have a mental map of your backup storage to specify all this stuff properly.
+But if your current directory isn't where you store your dotfiles, you must provide paths to your `stow directory` and to your `target directory` (depending on your current location).
+This does not seem as a convenient workflow, isn't it?

-**So, at some moment things became too complicated for me**.\
-I just wanted to manage my *stow* packages without specifying tons of additional information - by running simple commands that expect only package names to process.
-Also, it would be nice to have some autocompletions.
-You know, just in case.

-And I decided to write a set of custom tools over *GNU Stow* to make my life easier.
+**So, here is the EasyStow**.

 ## How?

-I wrote the `bash` script that defines custom commands (implemented as simple `bash` aliases and functions) for manipulating *stow* backups.\
+It's just the `bash` script that defines custom commands (implemented as simple `bash` aliases and functions) for manipulating *stow* backups.\
 These commands are:
-- aliases:
+- aliases for expore your storage:
-    > `stow-ls-structure` - to show the structure of backup storage\
+    > `stow-ls-structure` - to show the structure of your dotfiles\
     > `stow-ls-packages` - to list all stowed packages
-- functions:
+- functions to manage your storage:
     > `stow-simulate` - to run stow packaging in simulation mode (`stow` option `-n`)\
     > `stow-do` - to stow packages\
     > `stow-force` - to stow packages in forced mode (`stow` option `--adopt`)\
     > `stow-unstow` - to un-stow packages (`stow` option `-D`)\
     > `stow-restow` - to re-stow packages (`stow` option `-R`)

-From now on, I can manage my backups **from any place** in my system and **without providing** tons of additional arguments.\
+Using this, you can manage your backups **from any place** in the system and **without providing** any additional arguments.\
-Also, thanks to **autocompletion** implemented in the script, every custom *stow*-function helps me manage my backups conveniently.
+Also, thanks to **autocompletion** implemented in the script, you have full control over your dotfiles.

-## Backup storage structure
+## Dotfiles storage structure

-**EasyStow** is assumed to be working with a certain structure of backup storage.\
-By default, it is:
+**EasyStow** operates on `categories` and `packages`.

+What you have inside your root dotfiles directory are `categories`, with one special category - `secrets` - which has its own `sub-categories`.
+The purpose of `secrets` category is to back up anything that contains sensitive data like *passwords*, *auth keys*, etc.

+What's inside `categories` and `sub-categories` is treated as `packages.`

+Example:
 ```
-$HOME/backup/dotfiles
+$HOME/backup/dotfiles (default location)
-             ├── dotconfig
+             ├── configs
-             ├── homeroot
+             ├── shells
-             ├── other
+             ├── tools
              └── secrets
-                 ├── dotconfig
-                 ├── homeroot
+                 ├── encryption
-                 └── other
+                 └── remote
 ```
-Here, the `$HOME/backup/dotfiles` directory is the root of backup storage.\
-In `secrets` are stored configuration backups that include sensitive data (passwords, auth keys, GPG keys, etc.)

-Other than that, all configuration *packages* are split into **categories** (kind of labels).\
-The script defines three default *categories*:
- - `homeroot` - for storing configurations from the `$HOME` directory
- - `dotconfig` - for storing configurations from the `$HOME/.config` directory
- - `other` - for storing configurations from other places (e.g. `$HOME/.local/`)
+Here, you have `category` directory `shells` where you plan to store `packages` that represent miscellaneous shell-related config files.\
+Then you might have `sub-directoriess` `shells/bash` and `shells/zsh`, each storing a set of config files for respective shell.\
+Here `bash` and `zsh` are `packages.`

 ## Installation